If I Can't Have You (Bee Gees song): Kim Wilde version

 "If I Can't Have You" was covered in 1993 by British singer Kim Wilde and recorded as one of two new tracks on her second compilation album, The Singles Collection 1981–1993 (1993).
 Produced by Ricki Wilde and released in June 1993 by MCA Records, the single reached number 12 on the UK Singles Chart and number six on the UK Dance Singles Chart.
-The song also peaked within the top 10 in Australia, Belgium and Ireland.
+The song also peaked within the top 10 in Australia, Belgium and Ireland, and was a top-20 hit in Iceland, Israel and the Netherlands.
 It was released in several extended remixes on the 12-inch and CD-single formats.
 The B-side was an exclusive non-album track called "Never Felt So Alive".
 The accompanying music video for "If I Can't Have You" was directed by Irish director Michael Geoghegan.

 Critical reception

-Larry Flick from Billboard called it a "NRGetic rendition", adding it as "a delicious guilty pleasure, oozing with over-the-top strings and angelic backing vocals.
+Larry Flick from Billboard magazine called it a "NRGetic rendition", adding it as "a delicious guilty pleasure, oozing with over-the-top strings and angelic backing vocals.
 Kim works her program for all it's worth—and we're buying it bigtime."
 Pan-European magazine Music & Media commented, "The brothers Gibb—a.k.a. the Bee Gees—wrote this song for Yvonne Elliman in the heyday of disco in the end of the '70s and Wilde recycles the song in the dance era.
 The kids will absolutely go wild(e) on this one."
 Alan Jones from Music Week gave the song three out of five, writing that "this lacklustre cover lacks the finesse of the original and it won't be one of Wilde's biggest hits."